yandex-cloud/docs/en/managed-mongodb/operations/cluster-create.md

    * The environment of the cluster, in the `environment` parameter.
    * Network ID, in the `networkId` parameter.
    * Cluster configuration, in the `configSpec` parameter.
-   * Configuration of the cluster hosts, in one or more `hostSpecs` parameters.
+   * Configuration of the cluster's hosts, in one or more `hostSpecs` parameters.
    {% if audience != "internal" %}
-   * Security [group identifiers](../concepts/network.md#security-groups), in the `securityGroupIds` parameter.
+   * IDs of [security groups](../concepts/network.md#security-groups), in the parameter `securityGroupIds`.
    {% endif %}
    * Database configuration, in one or more `databaseSpecs` parameters.
    * User settings, in one or more `userSpecs` parameters.
    * Cluster deletion protection settings in the `deletionProtection` parameter.

       {% include [deletion-protection-limits-db](../../_includes/mdb/deletion-protection-limits-data.md) %}